APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: APAO: Adaptive Prefix-Aware Optimization

 \subsection{Adaptive Worst-prefix Optimization}

-The remaining challenge lies in how to determine the appropriate weights $\{w_m\}_{m=1}^T$ for prefixes of different prefixes.
+The remaining challenge lies in how to determine the appropriate weights $\{w_m\}_{m=1}^T$ for prefixes of different lengths.
 A naive solution is to treat $w$ as a set of tunable hyperparameters; however, this approach becomes impractical due to the large number of prefixes and the resulting combinatorial tuning cost.
 To address this limitation, we propose an \textbf{adaptive weighting mechanism} that dynamically adjusts the weights of each prefix during training.

-Notably, Eq.~(\ref{eq:beam_recall}) shows that if any single prefix fails to be recalled in the beam search, the item fails.
-Hence, the optimization should emphasize the prefix with the currently worst performance.
+Notably, Eq.~(\ref{eq:beam_recall}) shows that if any single prefix fails to survive beam search, the entire decoding path is eliminated.
+Therefore, the overall decoding process is effectively bottlenecked by the weakest prefix, and the optimization should emphasize the prefix with the currently worst performance.
 A direct formulation is to minimize the worst-case loss (Hard-Max):